datajoint-company/najafi-2018-nwb/README.md

 $ python3 scripts/NWB_convert.py
 ```

-The resulted data directory includes a **manifest.txt** file specifying all available data, and a data folder containing the *".mat"* files
+The resulted data directory includes a `manifest.txt` file specifying all available data, and a data folder containing the `.mat` files.

-The conversion to NWB 2.0 format is done via the [**NWB_conversion.py**](https://github.com/ttngu207/najafi-2018-nwb/blob/master/scripts/NWB_conversion.py) script.
-This script takes one argument, a *.json* config file, specifying the *manifest* file, output directory, and some metadata.
+The conversion to NWB 2.0 format is done via the [`NWB_conversion.py`](https://github.com/ttngu207/najafi-2018-nwb/blob/master/scripts/NWB_conversion.py) script.
+This script takes one argument, a `.json` config file, specifying the *manifest* file, output directory, and some metadata.

 An example content of the *.json* config file is as follow:
 ```json